Skip Navigation

 Cybersecurity roles still sit empty

-The cybersecurity workforce gap continued to grow in 2023, with 71% of organizations noting they have been impacted by the skills shortage.
+The cybersecurity workforce gap continued to grow in 2023, with 71% of organizations feeling the impact of the skills shortage.
 The threat landscape, which continues to move at incredible speeds, has exacerbated this issue and caused burnout in the sector.

 A study conducted by CRITICALSTART in mid-2023 found that 93% of organizations plan to offload some aspect of cyber risk reduction to security service providers within the next two years to help combat these issues.